Wood Paneling Ideas

 Like all wall treatments, square wall panels add texture and dimension to your space.
 I love the symmetry that square panel walls bring to a room.
 This type of wall treatment can be easily be installed as a DIY project making it all the more attractive.
 If you’re looking for a modern take on a more traditional wall paneling option, square wood wall panels are a great option.

-Thin wood panels also known as slat wood wall paneling or fluted wood paneling is a modern type of decorative wood paneling that is currently on trend.
+This wall paneling idea is made of thin wood panels and is also known as slat wood wall paneling or fluted wood paneling is a modern type of decorative wood paneling that is currently on trend.
 This type of wood paneling is essential wood slats that are installed very close together to create dimension.
 You can use slat wood paneling to create very unique and interesting wall designs.
 You can really get creative with this style of wall paneling by adding things like paint to the wall or wood slats.
 You can also use wood stain to stain the wood a complementary color.
 In the example above, the wall was painted black and the thin wood wall panels were stained.
 The natural wood panels are installed on the black wall.
 This contrast makes the space really pop.
 It creates a sleek and modern design that looks great in living rooms and bedrooms as well as in smaller spaces like bathrooms and closets.
-This wall cladding idea would look especially great as an interior accent wall.
+This wall paneling idea would look especially great as an interior accent wall.

 Where I think fluted wood paneling truly shines though, is as wood paneling for exterior walls.
 Homeowners and interior designers are using fluted wood panels to add curb appeal to homes by creating an exterior slat accent wall.